 Reduce your footprint

 Data center space costs money.
 The cost of energy is increasing.
-Save on both with a Cloud-based implementation.
+Servers hosting applications cost more to operate than to purchase over their lifetime.
+Savings by going to a Cloud-based implementation are real and reduce the need for infrastructure.
 Your service provider benefits from economies of scale and passes on some of those savings to you.

 Ease your deployment